Mobeen0119/privacy-firewall/README.md

 # AegisMidnight — AI Privacy Firewall + Midnight Attestation

 A security layer that sits between an AI agent and sensitive data.
-It decides what an agent can see, catches anything sensitive trying to leak back out, and commits a tamper-evident, cryptographically signed record of every decision — designed to be attested on Midnight.
+It decides what an agent can see, catches anything sensitive trying to leak back out, and commits a tamper evident, cryptographically signed record of every decision — designed to be attested on Midnight.

 ## The problem

 AI agents are increasingly given access to real company data.
 A naive integration hands an agent everything and hopes the model behaves.
-AegisMidnight enforces field-level policy before data reaches an agent, inspects everything the agent tries to say before it reaches a user, and produces a cryptographic paper trail of every decision.
+AegisMidnight enforces field level policy before data reaches an agent, inspects everything the agent tries to say before it reaches a user, and produces a cryptographic paper trail of every decision.

 ## Architecture